 Use the Slice Details dialog to customize interactively created slices (that is, slices derived from your dataset).
-Click the button next to the Slices checkbox in the Plot sidebar, or select Slices from the Plot menu, to launch the Slice Details dialog.
+Click the Plot menu, to the Slice Details dialog.
 To add slices to your plot in the dialog, toggle-on Show Group n in the Slice Details dialog.